 This Caesar dressing has a big flavour despite having NO ANCHOVIES.
-Parmesan cheese, garlic, dijon mustard and Worcestershire sauce are the ingredients that provide this dressing with lots of umami.
+Parmesan cheese, garlic, dijon mustard and Worcestershire sauce are the ingredients that provide this dressing with the flavours of a great Ceasar dressing.

 Its not that I mind anchovies all that much, its just every now and then with caesar dressings you get a strong hit of anchovy flavour.
 The taste can be a little too strong for my liking.
 So I decided to make a caesar dressing without, and I still think it is better than any shop bought Caesar.
 This dressing is actually the base for many other salad dressings.
 Sometimes I add blue cheese instead of parmesan, sometimes I add dill to make ranch (see my recipe here) or sometimes ketchup and chopped capers and pickles for a homemade Thousand Island.

 If you like the look of the salad in the photo above, it is one of my most popular recipes and one of my all time favourite dishes!
 Get the recipe for Crunchy and Fresh Broccoli Pea Salad here.

 I’ve been in the habit of making our salad dressings for about a year now.
 Its amazing how much you can make, in comparison to the containers at the supermarket!
 I have not taken the time to cost it all out (nor could I be bothered to), but I know there are savings going on here.
 If I have all the base ingredients in my fridge anyway, I might as well just make it myself.
 I also like to use half yogurt and half mayonnaise for any creamy dressing like this I make, just to lighten it up a little.
 I actually prefer the taste anyway with the yoghurt added in for freshness and an added sour note.